 The organizers will provide the fishing gear, but in limited quantity, so bring your own if you can.
 Once the reeling is done, AMSA will hand out prizes to the best of the young anglers.
 The organizers will also serve hot dogs to the kids, and show them around the nature exhibits around the park.

-Update June 2020: Due to Covid-19, the Assateague State Park Youth Fishing Derby, has been postponed (date TBD).
+Update April 2021: Due to Covid-19, the Assateague State Park Youth Fishing Derby has been postponed (new date TBD).

 Young Anglers’ Tournament, San Diego, CA